top of page

 Prior to Plaster

 Create a punch list and complete the punch list.
 Once the pool is plastered the builder has all of your money.
-The incentive to finish the details lyes in your having the power of the purse at this juncture.
 Do not give this power over by plastering the pool and then reminding your builder for months to finish what should have already.
 Accountability is the theme for this stage of the build.
 Write on your punch list "Punch list to be complete within X days".

 After Plaster